ipfs/kubo/docs/experimental-features.md

 ### How to enable

-The `p2p` command needs to be enabled in config:
+The `p2p` command needs to be enabled in the config:

 ```sh
 > ipfs config --json Experimental.Libp2pStreamMounting true